ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 ## Unit testing

 The performance based testing was combined with lower level unit style testing (the tests are still within the notebooks).
-You can see the notebook I used to develop the MDN + LSTM at [worldmodels/notebooks/Gaussian-mix-kernel-check.ipynb]() - a short snippet is below.
+You can see the notebook I used to develop the MDN + LSTM at [worldmodels/notebooks/Gaussian-mix-kernel-check.ipynb](https://github.com/ADGEfficiency/world-models/blob/master/notebooks/Gaussian-mix-kernel-check.ipynb) - a short snippet is below:

 ```python
 # worldmodels/notebooks/Gaussian-mix-kernel-check.ipynb
 import math
 import numpy as np
 import tensorflow as tf